alexanderpharwood/jimcares/README.md

 ```

 #### Jim.remember()
 Tell Jim to remember a value.
 You can override the default expiration for a given root.
+Note: if value is a function, It will be executed and the return value will be remembered.
 **Parameter** {string} path
 **Parameter** {mixed} value
 **Parameter** {string} expiration
-**Returns** boolean
+**Returns** {mixed} the remembered value
 **Throws** TypeError
 ```
 Jim.remember('example', {example: true}, '10 minutes');